 Student finance is often a huge part of higher education for the majority of students in the UK.
 On average, graduates leave university with a debt of £45,600 as of 2022/23.
-Despite this, recent studies have shown that there's a significant gap between the impact of the debt and the actual understanding among affected individuals.
+Despite this, recent studies have shown a significant gap between the impact of the debt and the actual understanding among affected individuals.
 Our guide provides an in-depth overview of student loans in the UK, covering topics such as loan types, application procedures, repayment methods, recent changes, trends, and the broader landscape of student finance.
-You'll also find practical resources and some top tips for managing loans effectively.
+You'll also find practical resources and top tips for managing loans effectively.

 Depending on where you went to university, your loan will be managed by a governing body.
 The exception being pre 1998 loans which are managed by private loan companies.